-Born in southern California,Kenner showed his interest in piano from a very young age and studied there with Polish pianist Krzysztof Brzuza.
-As a teenager, Brzuza sent him to Poland to audition for the eminent professor Ludwik Stefanski, who immediately prepared him for the 1980 International Chopin Competition in Warsaw, where he was the youngest competitor and in which he received a special award as the most promising talent.
+BORN IN SOUTHERN CALIFORNIA,Kenner showed his interest in piano from a very young age and studied there with Polish pianist Krzysztof Brzuza.
+As a teenager, Brzuza sent him to Poland to audition for the eminent professor Ludwik Stefański, who immediately prepared him for the Tenth International Chopin Competition in Warsaw, where as the youngest competitor he received a special award and finished in 10th place.

 Kenner’s sojourn in Poland took place during a momentous period in Polish history, coinciding with the beginnings of Solidarity, strikes, protests and severe food shortages, events which left an indelible impression upon him.
 Following the death of his Polish teacher, he continued his studies with legendary American pianist Leon Fleisher at the Peabody Conservatory in Baltimore.
 And he finalized his formal training with Karl-Heinz Kämmerling at the Hochschule für Musik in Hannover, Germany.